BEIRUT (Lebanon) - It's been a while. Nine months to be exact, but we're back and ready for some action in the FIBA Asia Cup 2025 Qualifiers.

 There's been quite some movement of the past three quarters of the year, so it's a good time to check in and see how each team is stacked against one another heading into the second window.

-Some teams can already clinch Asia Cup qualification in this window (and you can find the details here), so the stakes are a bit different than window 1 - as it will be even more intense in the February window next year.
+Some teams can already clinch Asia Cup qualification in this window, so the stakes are a bit different than window 1 - as it will be even more intense in the February window next year.

 Here we go with Volume 3 of the FIBA Asia Cup 2025 Qualifiers Smart Power Rankings.